 Companies without Career Steps’ data-analysis resources may employ simpler methods, like using purchase price or lifetime purchase value as proxies.
-For instance, I saw one company that sells single-family-home upgrades use the dollar amounts of its quotes as a way of determining potential value and prioritization of its customers.
+For instance, I saw one company that sells single-family-home upgrades use the dollar amounts of its quotes as a way of determining potential value and prioritisation of its customers.

 If you don’t have the resources for more advanced modeling, consider average revenue per customer, average return frequency, and how many goods or services customers are seeking from your business.
-Group these customers into as many buckets as you have the resources to analyze, with the simplest groupings being below-average customers, average customers, and above-average customers.
+Group these customers into as many buckets as you have the resources to analyse, with the simplest groupings being below-average customers, average customers, and above-average customers.
 Using the data you have, look for commonalities in the data within each grouping.
-For prospective customers, analyze how their data compares with these established groupings to predict their lifetime value.
+For prospective customers, analyse how their data compares with these established groupings to predict their lifetime value.

 [Your CLV] model alone will not drive business outcomes.
 What truly matters is how you act on your new data.

-If you do have the resources, consider working with a data scientist or agency experienced in developing probability models of buyer behavior.
+If you do have the resources, consider working with a data scientist or agency experienced in developing probability models of buyer behaviour.
 Regardless of your model’s sophistication, it will take time and effort to develop a meaningful model for your business.